ghassencherni/wp_custom_docker/README.md

 - Gitlab account ( user and password ) must be stored on Jenkins ( Global credential ) with the id "gitlab_registry"

+## Author Information

+This script  was created by [Ghassen CHARNI](https://github.com/ghassencherni/)